incredincomp/the_hunting/README.md

 * a healthy dose of tenacity
 * DigitalOcean Account
 * doctl installed and configured
-* Some API keys if you want good results for subdomain enum
+* Some API keys if you want good results for subdomain enumeration
 * Works on Ubuntu 20.04 + ask @1efty
 * if you want to backup your box super easy without scp, configure aws like below